Trust Bank

 Investment management services within a trust institution include performing the duties of investing and divesting trust assets that adhere to the trust requirements.

-When carrying out the function of managing investments, most trust bank department divisions will follow the traditional classes of assets, which are usually stocks, bonds, cash, private businesses, and real estate.
+When managing investments, most trust bank department divisions follow the traditional classes of assets, which are usually stocks, bonds, cash, private businesses, and real estate.

 For example, say you put $300,000 in a trust for your grandchildren to grow that wealth slowly over time.

-The investment agent may compose a diverse group of financial holdings that include assets like blue chip stocks, treasury bills, real estate investments, and gift-edged bonds.
+The investment agent may manage a diverse portfolio of financial holdings, including blue-chip stocks, treasury bills, real estate investments, and gift-edged bonds.

 Bank services dealing with investment categories perform similar but slightly different roles than those handling administration services.